Christianity in Taiwan

-Taiwan has a Christian minority, making up about 3.9% of its population.
-Roughly half of Taiwan's Christians are Catholic, and half Protestant.
 Due to the small number of practitioners, Christianity has not influenced the island nation's Han Chinese culture in a significant way.
-A few individual Christians have devoted their lives to charitable work in Taiwan becoming well known and well liked for example George Leslie Mackay (Presbyterian) and Nitobe Inazō (Methodist, later Quaker).
+A few individual Christians have devoted their lives to charitable work in Taiwan, becoming well known and well liked—for example, George Leslie Mackay (Presbyterian) and Nitobe Inazō (Methodist, later Quaker).

-A few Taiwan Presidents have been at least nominal Christians, including the country's founder Sun Yat-sen (Congregationalist), Chiang Kai-shek and his son Chiang Ching-kuo (both Methodists), as well as Lee Teng-hui (Presbyterian).
-Ma Ying-jeou, apparently received a Catholic baptism in his early teens, but does not identify with any religion with Chinese folk religion practices.
+A few presidents of Taiwan have been Christians, including Republic of China's founder Sun Yat-sen (Confucian-Congregationalist), Chiang Kai-shek and his son Chiang Ching-kuo (both Buddhist-Methodists), and Lee Teng-hui (Presbyterian).
+Ma Ying-jeou apparently received a Catholic baptism in his early teens but does not identify with any religion or with Chinese folk religion practices.
 At the same time, the Presbyterian Church in Taiwan has been a key supporter of human rights and the Democratic Progressive Party, a stance opposed to many of the politicians listed above.

 History

-Early Protestantism was driven out of Taiwan by the Han Chinese Ming Dynasty loyalist Koxinga in 1661 when Koxinga’s military forces defeated the European Dutch military forces in Taiwan, effectively leaving no permanent religious influence.
+Early Protestantism was driven out of Taiwan by the Han Chinese Ming dynasty loyalist Koxinga in 1661, when Koxinga's military forces defeated the European Dutch military forces in Taiwan, effectively leaving no permanent religious influence.
 The 1860s saw the return of the Spanish Dominicans (via the Philippines), as well as the arrival of Presbyterian missionaries from England and Canada.
 One particular missionary, George Leslie Mackay, founded the island's first university and hospital.

-During the Japanese era (1895-1945), no new missions were allowed, with the result that Catholicism and Presbyterianism remain the largest Christian denominations.
+During the Japanese era (1895–1945), no new missions were allowed, with the result that Catholicism and Presbyterianism remain the largest Christian denominations.
 The development of Christianity took a whole new turn after 1949, when Christians of various denominations followed the Kuomintang army in its retreat to Taiwan.
 During the dictatorships of Chiang Kai-shek and his son Chiang Ching-kuo, the Presbyterian Church in Taiwan became outspoken in its defense of democracy, human rights, and a Taiwanese identity.
 The church is aligned with the Democratic Progressive Party.
 The number of denominations, and independent churches (often Evangelical or Charismatic), skyrocketed with the political liberalization and economic success of the 1980s.

 Today, Taiwanese government statistics estimate that Christians comprise less than 3.9% of Taiwan's population, a figure which is about evenly divided between Catholics and Protestants.
 Nearly all of Taiwan's aborigines profess Christianity (70% Presbyterianism, the remainder mostly Catholicism).